kevinwatson/hobbyist-radio-book/070-chapter-06.md

 ### Q Signals

 Q codes are used as shorthand for communicating with others over the airwaves.
+They are common phrases that are encoded down to a three-letter phrase to save time when using voice communications.

 _**Table 6-5**_ Ham Radio Q Signals